Skip to main content

 Leckhampton is opposite Selwyn College, just off Grange Road to the west of the city centre.
 It’s near the University’s Humanities and Social Science departments on the Sidgwick site and well placed for the Astronomy, Computer Science, Mathematics and Physics buildings in west Cambridge.
 Our proximity to the Law faculty also makes Leckhampton a good choice for students taking the LLM or MCL.

 It’s also nice and close to the University Library, and just a 15-minute walk from the city centre and the College’s oldest buildings.
-When you need transport, the university-subsided U bus route links both Corpus sites with the train station and the Biomedical campus at Addenbrooke’s Hospital, and with West Cambridge.
+When you need transport, the university-subsided Universal bus route links both Corpus sites with the train station and the Biomedical campus at Addenbrooke’s Hospital, and with West Cambridge.

 You’re in excellent company